blotzki/svg-jitter-tool/README.md

 2. Adjust the jitter parameters using the sliders - preview updates automatically
 3. Set Jitter Amplitude to 0 for no effect
 4. Click "Copy Jittered SVG" to copy the result to your clipboard
-5. Use zoom controls or mouse wheel to navigate the preview
+5. Use the drag & drop area to load SVG files
-6. Click and drag to pan around the preview
+6. Toggle dark mode using the button in the top-right corner

 ## Example